 DiploFoundation is pleased to invite you to the cyber-diplomacy web discussion Applicability of international law to cyberspace: Do we know the rules of the road?
-This webinar is the second in a series of cyber-diplomacy web discussions, organised by DiploFoundation with the support of Microsoft.
+This webinar is the second in a series of cyber-diplomacy web discussions, organised by DiploFoundation with the support of Microsoft, following the discussion Cyber-armament: A heavy impact on peace, economic development, and human rights.
 The series will focus on risks for international peace and security stemming from cyberspace, and host a number of distinguished international discussants.

 As cyberspace increasingly gets (mis)used by states for military purposes, international negotiations on rules of behaviour in cyberspace evolve, in particular within the UN context.
 DiploFoundation, with the support of Microsoft, is organising a series of cyber-diplomacy web discussions which aim to map trends, introduce challenges, clarify open issues on the negotiation table, outline processes where discussions are happening, and explain how all of us can get involved.

 The cyber-diplomacy web discussion Applicability of international law to cyberspace: Do we know the rules of the road? will look into the international rules that are already in place, and the challenges of their applicability.

 Thursday, 7th November 2019, 13 UTC (14 CET)

 What is the right to self-defence against cyber-attacks, and how do parties see possible ways to respond?
 How do cyber-attacks impact sovereignty and non-interference in internal affairs of states?
 What are the impacts on human rights and fundamental freedoms?
 Where are these issues discussed?
 How to get involved and make an impact?